fgimian/fgimian.github.io/blog/content/post/why-crystal-is-my-next-language.md

 The following languages were ruled out:

 * **Go**: No keyword arguments, no exceptions, no classes, no generics and awful naming styles all led to me saying no to Go (although perhaps this simplicity is what attracts many to it).
-I have actually spent quite some time learning and coding in Go and found it frustrating at best ...
-C++ is a far better language!
-Having Google behind the language has ultimately resulted in its success even though it really takes us back to the days of C...
+I have actually spent quite some time learning and coding in Go and found it frustrating at best.
+A language like C++ had made many advancements after C and offered us far greater flexibility yet it feels as though Go is taking us back to the days of C.
-* **Elixir**: A fascinating functional language, but lack of OO features and the fact that a single binary distribution is not the target of this language is a bit of a bummer.
+* **Elixir**: A fascinating functional language, but lack of OO features and the fact that a single binary distribution is not the target of this language is a bit of a bummer for my use case.
+However, various folks in my team use Elixir as their primary language for all new projects and have found it great in use.
+Elixir has a rich and proven legacy and should definitely be considered if a functional language is what you're after.
 * **Rust**: This is an interesting language that I have spent some time attempting to learn.
 Really, I just feel that Rust is not aimed at my use case; it is a rather complex language that just doesn't seem to click with me and many others too.
 * **Julia**: This language is really targeted more for scientific computing as opposed my use case.
 It also lacks the OO abilities that I'm after.
-* **Nim**: Nim was originally the front-runner as my next language.
-Although you can use `lowercase_underscore_notation` for all things (Nim ignores underscores and case in variable names), all libraries and code used `camelCase` conventions which I have grown to dislike.
-In general, I also feel the language is rough around the edges in places, considering it has twice the number of issues and half the stars on GitHub compared to the language I chose.
 * **Pony**: A very fascinating language that seems to borrow a lot from Python, however it also borrows some things I dislike (e.g. underscore prefixed variables, lack of symmetry .etc).
 I generally didn't feel that Pony aligned with the way I think nor did it have the same traction as other languages making it rather primitive currently.

-This really left me with one clear choice; **Crystal**!
+Some languages that I'm really interested in and hope to examine further in the future are:

+* **Nim**: Nim was originally the front-runner as my next language and one which I hope to spend more time on in the future.
+* **Swift**: Another popular object-oriented language that definitely deserves attention beyond development of iOS and Mac apps.

+But ultimately, I decided to commit to learning **Crystal**!

 The reasons are as follows: